 French children don't need medications to control their behavior.

-In the United States, at least 9% of school-aged children have been diagnosed with ADHD, and are taking pharmaceutical medications.
-In France, the percentage of kids diagnosed and medicated for ADHD is less than .5%.
+In the United States, at least 9% of school-aged children have been diagnosed with ADHD,

 2.She admits below that the definitions are different in the two countries, making this an invalid comparison from the get go.